 He was responsible for putting Norway firmly on the musical map, becoming the founder of the Norwegian Nationalist School of Music.
 Over time he merged traditional Norwegian melodies and harmonies into his own compositions.

-Edvard Grieg was born to Gesine Judithe Hagerup (music teacher) and Alexander Grieg (British consul, Bergen).
+Edvard was born on 15th June 1843 to Gesine Judithe Hagerup, a music teacher, and Alexander Grieg, British consul, Bergen.

 He was proficient at the piano from an early age due to his mother’s teaching.
 Greig used the piano as an escape from the people who tormented him at school.